 “I take great pleasure in bringing to you one of the greatest, one of the world’s greatest Gospel singers, and guitar virtuoso, the inimitable Sister Rosetta Tharpe.”

-In this film footage shot in 1964, that’s the introduction the woman known as “The Godmother of Rock and Roll” is given as she pulls up in a horse drawn carriage to a make-shift stage at an abandoned railroad station in Manchester, England.
-Dressed in her Sunday best, Sister Rosetta wows the crowd (and now viewers some 50 odd years later) as she proceeds to belt out “Didn’t it Rain” while jamming on her electric guitar like only she could.
+In this film footage shot in 1964 that’s the introduction the woman known as “The Godmother of Rock and Roll” is given as she pulls up in a horse drawn carriage to a make-shift stage at an abandoned railroad station in Manchester, England.
+Sister Rosetta proceeds to wow the crowd (and now viewers some 50 odd years later) as she belts out “Didn’t it Rain” while jamming on her electric guitar like only she could.

 “Despite not being a household name today, Sister Rosetta Tharpe is one of the most influential artists of the 20th century,” as described by PBS.
 Her voice, passion and stage presence were unparalleled, as was her skill on the newly electrified guitar, all of which is said to have “played a vital role in the conception of Rock & Roll as a genre of music,” influencing the likes of Chuck Berry, Elvis Presley, and countless other legends.